 This paper follows the approach to measuring the floor using cross-sectional data proposed in Ravallion (2016a).
 That approach does not require panel data but can be implemented with cross-sectional surveys, while recognizing the uncertainty as to whether the lowest observed consumption or income in such a survey is in fact the floor.
 Following Ravallion (2016a), I postulate that any observed income level within a stratum of poor people has some positive probability of being the floor.
 These probabilities are not data, but there are some defensible assumptions we can make in lieu of the missing data.
-While we are uncertain as to whether the lowest observed value is the floor, it is reasonable to assume that this value has the highest probability of being the floor-that our data are sufficiently good to believe that the probability of being the poorest household declines (or at least does not increase) as the observed measure of income rises.
+While we are uncertain as to whether the lowest observed value is the floor, it is reasonable to assume that this value has the highest probability of being the floor-that our data are sufficiently good to believe that the probability is highest for the person who appears to be the worst off.
+It also seems reasonable to assume that the probability of being the poorest household declines (or at least does not increase) as the observed measure of income rises.
 And beyond some level of observed consumption or income-call this threshold level z-there is presumably no chance of finding the true floor.

-The key parameter (α) of this measure is allowed to take two possible values.
-In the first, the probability declines linearly ($\alpha = 1$) until observed income reaches z, while in the second the probability is equal across all incomes below z (implying that $\alpha = 0$).
+The key parameter $(\alpha)$ of this measure is allowed to take two possible values.
+In the first, the probability declines linearly $(\alpha = 1)$ until observed income reaches z, while in the second the probability is equal across all incomes below z (implying that $\alpha = 0$ ).
 I do not consider the latter case to be plausible, but it is a natural benchmark for testing robustness.
 Results are provided for both parameter values.
-Ravallion (2016a) shows that when $\alpha = 1$, the floor can be written as $\left(1 - \frac{SPG}{PG}\right)z$, where SPG is the squared poverty gap index proposed Foster et al. (1984) and PG is the poverty gap index.
-When $\alpha = 0$, the floor can be written as $\left(1 - \frac{PG}{H}\right)z$, which is the equally-weighted mean income of those with income below the poverty line, where H denotes the headcount index.
+Ravallion (2016a) shows that when $\alpha = 1$ , the floor can be written as $\left(1 - \frac{SPG}{PG}\right)z$ , where SPG is the squared poverty gap index proposed Foster et al. (1984) and PG is the poverty gap index.
+When $\alpha = 0$ , the floor can be written as $\left(1 - \frac{PG}{H}\right)z$ , which is the equally-weighted mean income of those with income below the poverty line, where H denotes the headcount index.